-Allegheny Tunnel History & Project Origin
+Allegheny Tunnel History and Project Origin

-The Allegheny Tunnel is located in Allegheny and Stony Creek Townships, Somerset County, on the Pennsylvania Turnpike (I-70/76) about 13 miles east of the Somerset Exit #110.
+he Allegheny Tunnel is located in Allegheny and Stonycreek Townships, Somerset County along the Pennsylvania Turnpike (I-70 / 76), a limited access highway, approximately 13 miles east of the Somerset Interchange (Exit #110).

-The current westbound Allegheny Tunnel was constructed between 1938 and 1940 and was part of the 160-mile "Original Section" of the PA Turnpike, which opened Oct.
+The current westbound Allegheny Tunnel was constructed between 1938 and 1940 and was part of the 160 mile long "Original Section" of the PA Turnpike, which opened Oct.
 1, 1940.
 Initially, the Allegheny Tunnel had just one tube and accommodated bidirectional traffic.
 Vehicles would merge from two lanes down to one as they entered.

-This first stretch of the PA Turnpike was largely designed to follow the abandoned South Penn Railroad right-of-way.
+The first stretch of the PA Turnpike was largely designed to follow the abandoned South Penn Railroad right-of-way.
 The original South Penn tunnel through the Allegheny Mountain, which was never completed, is located immediately adjacent to, and north of, the existing Turnpike tunnel.

 As a result of growing traffic and congestion, a second tube was built in 1965.
-This new tunnel - located south of and adjoining the original - was constructed to carry two lanes of traffic in the eastbound direction.
+The new tunnel - located south of and adjoining the original - was constructed to carry two lanes of traffic in the eastbound direction.
 At the same time, the original westbound tunnel was refurbished and modernized.

-In the late 1960's, congestion again became an issue at the westbound approach due to the steep grades, curves and the absence of a truck-climbing lane.
+In the late 1960's, congestion again became an issue at the westbound approach due to steep grades, curves and the absence of a truck-climbing lane.
 In response, the PA Turnpike Commission (PTC) added a third westbound lane between New Baltimore and the eastern portal of the Allegheny Tunnel with the right lane designated as a truck-climbing lane.

-Since the construction of the new tunnel and the refurbishing of the original in 1965, the Allegheny Tunnel and approaches have continued to be improved and modernized.
-These improvements include: lighting and vent control work; portal facade and signing work; tunnel lighting work; and installation of high-mast lighting.
+Since the construction of the new eastbound tunnel and the refurbishing of the original in 1965, the Allegheny Tunnels and approaches have continued to be improved and modernized.
+These improvements include: lighting and vent control work; portal facade and signing work; tunnel lighting work; and installation of high mast lighting.
 In addition, in 1987 and 1988 both tunnels underwent major rehabilitation.
-An inspection conducted by the PTC in 1995 and 1996 revealed that the tunnels are rapidly deteriorating and once again in need of major rehabilitation.
-Cosmetics repairs were completed in 2012.
+An inspection conducted by the PTC in 1995 and 1996 revealed that the tunnels were rapidly deteriorating and once again in need of major rehabilitation.
+Cosmetic repairs were completed in 2012.